mtpatter/mtpatter.github.io/_pages/projects.md

 which appeared in the special issue of Computing in Science and Engineering magazine on Science as a Service.

+### - NOAA
+I worked with the Open Commons Consortium as Technical Lead for the first stages of the NOAA Big Data Project (BDP).
+We developed a data commons for academic and scientific researchers working with NEXRAD level 2 radar data.
+I worked with the OCC NOAA Working Group to prototype a two-layer, hash-based, digital ID service that allows researchers to find and access data in the same way independent of its physical location, whether in the OCC commons or in Amazon's public data cloud.
+Learn more about our work from my [NOAA BDP partnership update](/ams-noaa-crada-update/) at the American Meteorological Society annual meeting.

 ### - NASA
-I worked with Project Matsu, a collaboration between NASA Goddard Space Flight Center and the Open Commons Consortium, developing cloud-based applications for the automated processing and analysis of Earth satellite imagery.
+I also worked with Project Matsu, a collaboration between NASA Goddard Space Flight Center and the Open Commons Consortium, developing cloud-based applications for the automated processing and analysis of Earth satellite imagery.
 Matsu is responsible for tools such as the Namibia Early Warning Flood